wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 whenever there is a yet-to-be-executed task and an idle worker).
 And so, in this simple scenario, none of them can produce the optimal execution.

+This is an example in which adding one extra worker (the slow one), hurts overall execution time.
+To remedy this situation, we need a much smarter scheduling strategy that would say: "don't assign work to an idle worker, A, if a faster worker, B, will become idle and then complete that task before A would".
+This leads us down the path of a "planning" strategy that comes up with the schedule ahead of time.

    </div>
 </div>